syncfusion-content/maui-docs/MAUI/Circular-Charts/Getting-Started.md

 # Getting Started with .NET MAUI Charts (SfCircularChart)

-This section explains how to populate the circular chart with data, title, data labels, legend, and tooltips, as well as the essential aspects for getting started with the circular chart.
+This section explains how to populate the circular chart with data, a title, data labels, a legend, and tooltips, as well as the essential aspects for getting started with the circular chart.

-## Creating an application with .NET MAUI Chart
+## Creating an application using the .NET MAUI chart

 1. Create a new .NET MAUI application in Visual Studio.
 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfCartesianChart to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Charts and then install it.